Literacy Changes Lives!

 Develop a love for reading early

 Early literacy programs are important in growing readers and helping children be ready for kindergarten.
 The Ozarks Literacy Council (OLC) strives to make kids’ enthusiasm for reading expand beyond the classroom and into the child’s home.
-OLC volunteers visit a Wonder Years classroom in Springfield each quarter.
-Lessons for each visit are written to meet the developmental needs of students.
+OLC volunteers visits Wonder Years Preschool classrooms in Springfield each quarter.
+Activities for each visit are written to meet the developmental needs of the class and practice kindergarten readiness skills.

-In OLC’s 2018 Survey, 100% of parents reporting re-reading the books to their children and stated their child’s interest in reading had increased.
+In OLC’s 2022-23 survey, 100% of parents reporting re-reading the books to their children and stated their child’s interest in reading had increased.

 Reading Resource Program, #bookit

-Reading Resource Program supplies a volunteer reader (you) to read to the same classroom once a month for at least 1/2 hour for the entire school year.
-The teacher selects the book, and we provide one for every student, teacher, and volunteer.
+Reading Resource Program provides a volunteer reader (you) to read to the same classroom once a month for at least 1/2 hour for the entire school year.
+The teacher can select the book, and we provide one for every student, teacher, and volunteer.

-Williams and McGregor were chosen because they have some of Springfield’s most at-risk student populations.
-Williams has 87.3% and McGregor 87.7% of the students qualifying for free or reduced lunch.
-Siting the 2021 Missouri Assessment Program (MAP) test, 92.1% of third-graders at Williams read at basic or below basic levels, and 84.9% at McGregor.
+Williams, McGregor and York were chosen because they have some of Springfield’s most at-risk student populations.
+Williams has 87.%, York 91% and McGregor 87.% of the students qualifying for free or reduced lunch.
+Siting the 2021 Missouri Assessment Program (MAP) test, 92.1% of third-graders at Williams read at basic or below basic levels, 84.9% at McGregor and 64% at York.

 Third grade is a benchmark because children that are not reading at grade level by the end of third grade are FOUR times more likely to drop out of school and have a higher instance of disciplinary incidents.